 Can you cancel a TT FAC?

 Yes.
-If at any time it appears either of the transitional tax-free amounts are not accurate, you must cancel the certificate by giving notice of the cancellation to the member or if the member is deceased their personal representatives.
+If at any time it appears either of the transitional tax-free amounts are not accurate, you must cancel the certificate by giving notice of the cancellation to the member or, if the member is deceased, their personal representatives.

-H M R C is considering if there should be a requirement to notify them so they can determine if there is further tax due.

 What happens when a TT FAC is cancelled or is inaccurate?

+If the member / personal representatives receive a cancellation notice of a TTFAC they must send a copy of the cancellation notice to all certification administrators within 90 days of receiving it, or before their first RBCE.

+Where a member / personal representatives fail to send to send a copy of the cancellation notice to all certification administrators, HMRC can issue a penalty.

 PTM174300 states that individuals cannot rely on a TTFAC if it is inaccurate.
-It goes onto say:
+It goes on to say:

 If the lump sum transitional tax-free amount and/or the lump sum and death benefit transitional tax-free amount stated on a certificate is incorrect (for any reason), then the allowances should be recalculated using the standard transitional calculation to determine the individual’s actual lump sum allowance and lump sum and death benefit allowance amount and any income tax liability.